 Our multidisciplinary and highly experienced team are ready to help you.

-Dr Chris Schramm is an experienced GP with a special interest in ADHD.
+Dr Chris Schramm is an experienced GP with an interest in neurodiversity, particularly ADHD.

-He was raised and studied medicine in Australia before coming to Cambridge in 1993, initially for 3 years.
-He is still here.
-He was a partner in the Shelford Medical Practice for 18 years and en route he has been a GP Trainer, a Programme Director of the Cambridge GP Training Programme, led a Primary Care-based Research team and has worked in Medical Bioinformatics.
+He was raised and studied Medicine in Australia before moving to Cambridge in 1993.
+He was a Partner at Shelford Medical Practice for 18 years and has been a GP Trainer and GP Training Programme Director.

-He has always had an intense interest in working with patients to adjust medication regimes for optimal clinical effectiveness.
+He has always had an interest in working with patients to adjust medication regimes for optimum clinical effectiveness.

 Dr Anna Conway Morris is a Consultant Child Psychiatrist and an expert in Neurodevelopmental conditions including ADHD.
 She was born and educated in Freiburg, Germany before reading Medicine at Glasgow University.
 She has worked in several specialist ADHD clinics in Scotland (including with Dr David Coghill, a worldwide ADHD expert) before moving to Cambridge.